 - Other uses Furniture/carpentry, Musical instruments, Timber

-While not all cherry species produce edible fruit - and some wild cherries are even toxic - their elegant shape, bright white to light pink flowers, and range of sizes make them desirable for landscaping, with both ornamental and functional purposes.
+While not all cherry species produce edible fruits - and some wild cherries are even toxic -, their elegant shape, bright white to light pink flowers, and range of sizes make them desirable for landscaping for both ornamental and functional purposes.
 Depending on the variety, cherry trees can grow up to 80 feet (25 m) in height and have smooth, shiny, reddish-brown bark.

 All cherry trees (Prunus spp.) are members of the Rosaceae family, among many other herbs of economical importance such as almond (Prunus dulcis), apple (Malus domestica), pear (Pyrus communis), peach (Prunus persica), and strawberry (Fragaria ananassa).
 The Prunus genus contains around 430 flowering species.